-For new students, financial assistance decisions are mailed with admission decisions on March 17, 2017.
+For new students, financial assistance decisions are mailed with admission decisions in March.
 Current Park Day families receive financial assistance awards for the following year with their enrollment contracts.

 Q. Does financial assistance cover non-tuition school fees and other expenses?Tuition covers most school expenses including morning care, nearly all field trips, books and supplies.
 We offer financial assistance to qualifying families for the After School Activities Program (ASAP) and for sports fees.